ethanheinrick01-ctrl/TipLog/README.md

 # Gratuitize Me 💰

-**The ultimate tip-tracking companion for hospitality professionals.**
+**The ultimate tip-tracking companion for shrimp slingin' professionals.**

 Built specifically for the high-volume service ecosystem (starting with Mike Anderson's Seafood), **Gratuitize Me** takes the pain out of cashouts and scheduling.
 No more manual entry, no more guessing your earnings, and no more lost slips.